mlswg/mls-protocol/draft-ietf-mls-protocol.md

 recover confidentiality and authenticity for future messages despite a past state compromise.

-## Delayed and Reordered Application messages
+## Delayed and Reordered Application Messages

 Since each application message contains the group identifier, the epoch, and a generation counter, a client can receive messages out of order.
 When messages are received out of order, the client moves the sender ratchet forward to match the received generation counter.
-Any unused nonce and key pairs from the ratchet are potentially stored so that they can be used to decrypt the messages which were delayed or reordered.
+Any unused nonce and key pairs from the ratchet are potentially stored so that they can be used to decrypt the messages that were delayed or reordered.

 Applications SHOULD define a policy on how long to keep unused nonce and key